 The schools that comprise the Mississippi Valley (MVAC) are spread over several different conferences and classifications within the NCAA/NAIA.
 Nonetheless, this is a league whose time has come.
 Sometimes you feel a conference coming together intuitively, and only after putting it together do you look at the constituent members en masse to assure it makes sense.
 That’s kinda how the MVAC came together.
-This process was altered by the fact that a few of these schools only started playing football recently, so there was some juggling.
-The final product encompasses campuses from Arkansas and Louisiana in the west to Georgia in the east, all contiguous.
+This process was enhanced by the fact that a few of these schools only started playing football recently.
+The final product sweeps majestically from Arkansas and Louisiana in the west to Georgia in the east, all contiguous.
 All play NCAA or NAIA football.
 It just works, which is what Ideal College Sports are all about.
 Seemingly disparate parts coming together in perfect harmony.
 An orchestra of gridiron mayhem.

 Boston State (UMass-Boston)

 North Carolina Wesleyan

 New Hampshire College

 Northeastern Massachusetts (UMass-Lowell)